Last updated Jun 20, 2019

 - What red flags should you look out for?

-- How can you avoid discrimination?
+- How to avoid discrimination?

 Luckily for you, we will be covering all of these topics and more in great detail so you can have all the information you need to handle the rental application process.